leurdo/carbon-rich-input-field/README.md

 # Taxonomy Carbon Field

-Carbon Fields extension, adding "taxonomy" field type.
-This is select with ajax load and creation of new term.
+Carbon Fields extension, adding "rich_input" field type.
+This is ordinary text input, but with buttons allowing inserting special Unicode characters (buttons list is set with field class methods, see Usage).
+Buttons will be shown when input gets focus, and they will be hidden when input looses focus.
-Now multiselect is also supported (see Usage).

 ### Requirements